 Withdrawal symptoms can begin occurring just days or weeks after the drug is first used.

 At this point the brain has become dependent on opioids and requires more of them to maintain its overall well-being.

 Beyond producing a feeling of euphoria, the body simply needs opioids to prevent severe, debilitating withdrawal symptoms.

 How Health Professionals Diagnose Opiate Addiction

-- Inability to control opioid use: A person with an addiction can also have difficulty reducing or quitting their opioid use, even when they want to stop.
+A person with an addiction has difficulty reducing or quitting their opioid use, even when they want to stop.
 Some people develop opioid addictions due to genetic, psychological or environmental factors that make them more susceptible.

 Loss of Focus